Kattis/problemtools/README.md

 bare-bones way of running them, this is your option.

-For this method, you need to clone the repository (just downloading a zip archive of it does not work, because the project has submodules that are not included in that zip archive).
+For this method, you need to clone the repository (just downloading a zip archive of it does not work because the project has submodules that are not included in that zip archive).

 In order for the tools to work, you first have to compile the various